Roast Busters victims in disbelief at Joseph Parker's song

 Victims of the Roast Busters are in disbelief that he has recorded a song about the scandal, saying it is gross and wrong.

-Some of the victims have spoken out to Newshub and say they have no forgiveness for the young men.
+Some of the victims have spoken out to Newshub and say they have no forgiveness for the young men involved in Roast Busters.

-Joseph Parker claims is "born again" and has uploaded a video asking for people to fund his musical ambitions, days before an interview where he spoke out about the group for the first time.
+Joseph Parker claims he is "born again" and has uploaded a video asking for people to fund his musical ambitions, days before an interview where he spoke out about the group for the first time.

 When asked whether his timing in speaking out was a publicity stunt, Parker said "I would hope that they don't think that".